 Creating an album can also be a headache to your post-wedding workflow.
 Outsourcing your album design cuts down on your workflow time, and allows you to work on other projects.
 Remember, the better experience your client has (even through album design), the more likely it will be that they will refer you down the road.

-Utilizing specialists for your post-wedding workflow is necessary to maintain success in your business.
-It is still necessary for you to create a cohesive workflow for your day-to-day tasks.
-Creating systems for every part of your work flow can help you stay on track, complete projects quickly, and take on more next year.
+Utilizing specialists for your post-wedding workflow is necessary to maintain success in your photography business.
+Beyond that, though, it is still necessary for you to create a cohesive workflow for your day-to-day tasks.
+Creating systems for every part of your workflow can help you stay on track, complete projects quickly, and take on more next year.
 Adding in workflow tools will make you faster and more accurate.

 26. Use Workflow Tools

 There are countless workflow tools that can help you as a wedding photographer.
-From automated email messages, social media scheduling tools, such as Hootsuite and office management systems, such as Asana, you can use tools to create a workflow that allows you to stay productive and on track at all times.
+From wedding photography email templates to social media scheduling tools, such as Iconosquare and Hootsuite, to office management systems, such as Asanae, you can use tools to create a workflow that allows you to stay productive and on track at all times.